iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

 <!-- (see [dynamic schemas](/docs/bis/intro/schema-customization.md#Dynamic-Schema-Minor-Change-Considerations)) -->

-Synchronization conflicts are not to be confused with concurrency conflicts which are handled by the [ConcurrencyControl API](/learning/backend/concurrencycontrol).
+Synchronization conflicts are not to be confused with concurrent edit conflicts which are handled by the [ConcurrencyControl API](/learning/backend/concurrencycontrol).
-Normally while editing an iModel, conflicts of local and remote changes are handled by the

-When working with iModels [`startBulkMode`](/reference/imodeljs-backend/imodels/concurrencycontrol/startbulkmode/) for

 ## Synchronization examples